NCWF's 5th Annual Wildlife Photo Contest

 Did you catch an Eastern tiger swallowtail on a tulip tree or an osprey diving over the water to catch its meal?
 How about a gorgeous sunset vista in the Blue Ridge Mountains or sunrise on Cape Hatteras?
 Maybe you caught a wow-worthy photo of your child kayaking?

 North Carolina Wildlife Federation is accepting submissions from professional, amateur and youth shutterbugs for our 5th Annual Wildlife Photo Contest.
-Categories are “Carolina Critters,” “People in Nature,” “Scenes of North Carolina,” and “Pollinators and Insects” (new this year!).
+Categories are “Carolina Critters,” “People in Nature,” “Scenes of North Carolina,” and “Pollinators and Insects”.
 Images should highlight the beauty of North Carolina’s nature and wildlife, whether in your backyard or across the state.

 Entry donations start at $15 for 12 photos (3 images maximum per category).
 All proceeds support wildlife habitat conservation and restoration in North Carolina.
 There will be one adult winner per category (professional and amateur) plus one overall youth winner (18 and under).
 Shutterbugs must submit their images electronically from July 1 through September 1.
 Photographs submitted in previous contests have been featured on NCWF’s website, social media accounts, quarterly journals, postcards and bookmarks.
 Good luck, and start snapping those memorable NC photos!

 No more than three photographs may be entered in each category per person.
 Color or black and white images are eligible.